rish-0-0/Portfolio/README.md

 ## Webpack for Bundling

 I use webpack for bundling my website.
 I find it useful in order to generate optimized bundles.

+## Deployment on firebase

+It is deployed to firebase using `npx firebase deploy`